 Week 38: Story Morals in Sprite Lab Lesson overview: Purpose: This project asks students to use their coding skills to recount stories and determine their morals.
 Students could apply this skill to any story, folktale, book, or fable.
-Lesson: Introductory Tutorial for Newbies-Hello World Pre-Lesson (Optional)-Read the text "Stone Soup" Getting Started-Video Creating a class section Introduction to PRIMM on code.org (optional if already completed) Starter Program-Story Morals Lesson Slides-Story Morals Make/Create a Sprite Lab Project Lesson links/resources: Story Morals in Sprite Lab CS objectives addressed: Students will be able to: Develop their computer science skills using Scratch Use Scratch to create a program using sequences, events, loops, and conditionals Standards: 1B.AP.10-Create programs that include sequences, events, loops, and conditionals.
+Lesson: • Introductory Tutorial for Newbies-Hello World • Pre-Lesson (Optional)-Read the text "Stone Soup" • Getting Started-Video • Creating a class section

+Introduction to PRIMM on code.org (optional if already completed) Starter Program-Story Morals Lesson Slides-Story Morals Make/Create a Sprite Lab Project Lesson links/resources: Story Morals in Sprite Lab CS objectives addressed: Students will be able to: Develop their computer science skills using Scratch Use Scratch to create a program using sequences, events, loops, and conditionals Standards: 1B.AP.10-Create programs that include sequences, events, loops, and conditionals.
 1B.AP.11-Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.
 1B.AP.12-Modify, remix, or incorporate portions of an existing program into one's own work to develop something new or add more advanced features.
-Time needed: Total Time: 70 min Warm Up 10 min Main Activity 45 min Wrap Up 15 min Materials needed: Teacher: Subject integrated: ELA Other standards addressed: RL.3.2-Recount stories, including fables, folktales, and myths from diverse cultures; determine the central message, lesson, or moral and explain how it is conveyed through key details in the text.
-RL.3.5-Refer to parts of stories, dramas, and poems when writing or speaking about a text, using terms such as chapter, scene, and stanza; describe how each successive part builds on earlier sections

-Vocabulary: Sprite: A graphic on the screen with a location, size, and appearance Costume: An image that gives a sprite its appearance Event: An action that causes something to happen Notes: Costume: An image that gives a spite its appearance Event: An action that causes something to happen Adapting ideas for this project
+Time needed: Total Time: 70 min• Warm Up 10 min• Main Activity 45 min• Wrap Up 15 min Materials needed: Teacher: • Computer • Projector/smartboard with sound • Code.org account Students: • Computer/tablet with internet access • Code.org account Subject integrated: ELA Other standards addressed: RL.3.2-Recount stories, including fables, folktales, and myths from diverse cultures; determine the central message, lesson, or moral and explain how it is conveyed through key details in the text.
+RL.3.5-Refer to parts of stories, dramas, and poems when writing or speaking about a text, using terms such as chapter, scene, and stanza; describe how each successive part builds on earlier sections Vocabulary: Sprite : A graphic on the screen with a location, size, and appearance Costume : An image that gives a sprite its appearance Event : An action that causes something to happen Notes: Adapting ideas for this project